ejm714/scipy_proceedings/papers/emily_dorne/main.md

     <th>Explanation</th>
   </tr>
   <tr>
-    <td>Filter to water area and use a larger bounding box</td>
+    <td>Filter to water area and use a large bounding box</td>
     <td>Land pixels are filtered out because they are usually greener than water areas, and can generate falsely high cyanobacteria estimates.
 Sentinel-2's scene classification band is not perfectly accurate, but is sufficient for masking non-water pixels.
-Since ground sampling points are often near land (taken from the shore or the dock), a larger bounding box (2,000m) is used to ensure the relevant water pixels are included.</td>
+Since ground sampling points are often on land but <em>near</em> water (taken from the shore or the dock), a large bounding box of 2,000m is used to ensure that relevant water pixels are included.</td>
   </tr>
   <tr>
-    <td>Use a larger look-back window and filter to images with almost no clouds</td>
+    <td>Use a large look-back window and filter to images with almost no clouds</td>
-    <td>We use the scene classification band to calculate the percent of clouds in the bounding box and do not use any imagery that has greater than 5% clouds.
-Given the strict cloud threshold, we use a look-back window of 30 days before the sample.
-This increases the chances of getting a cloud-free image.</td>
+    <td>When selecting relevant imagery, CyFi uses Sentinel-2's scene classification band to calculate the percent of clouds in the bounding box.
+Any imagery that has greater than 5% clouds is not used.
+CyFi combines a relatively large look-back window of 30 days before the sample with this strict cloud threshold to increase the chances of finding a cloud-free image.</td>
   </tr>
   <tr>
     <td>Use only one image per sample point</td>
     <td>Some winning solutions averaged predictions over multiple satellite images within a specified range.
 We find that this favors static blooms.
-We use only the most-recent cloud-free image to better detect short-lived blooms.</td>
+We use only the most recent cloud-free image to better detect short-lived blooms.</td>
   </tr>
 </table>
 :::